 I found true happiness and contentment and here comes the cliche… I found myself!

 Next stop Central America, Costa Rica and Nicaragua.
-I worked as a Communications Officer and Photographer, supporting an NGO and their community projects.
+From May 2015 I worked as a Communications Officer and Photographer, supporting an NGO and their community projects.
 I was all set to move on and travel down through Panama, Colombia and Ecuador when the Universe had other ideas.
 My bag, my tools were snatched, taking so much content and robbing me of my travelling, freelancing lifestyle.